arru/darktable-scripts/README.md

 ### Requirements
 * [Exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/)
-* For video _conversion:_ ffmpeg with libfaac
-* Built and tested for Darktable 1.6
 * For Flickr: Python 2.7 and flickrapi (`pypi install flickrapi`)
+* For video _conversion:_ ffmpeg with 'aac' codec
+* Built and tested for Darktable 2.0

 ### Usage
 Put in darktable/lua folder inside darktable's configuration.
 Add `require "copy_import"` to luarc file.
 Relaunch Darktable and locate the new command in Darktable's keyboard shortcut preferences.
 Set a shortcut you'd like (ctrl-I is a good choice) and you're good to go.